GoHypernet/Galileo-IDE/README.md

 ![alt](./screenshot.png)

-The container runtime is currently built on top of continuumio/miniconda3.
+The container runtime is currently built on top of the [continuumio/miniconda3](https://hub.docker.com/r/continuumio/miniconda3) base image.

 The Galileo IDE provides authentication and reverse proxy functionality via [Caddy 2](https://caddyserver.com/docs/) and uses supervisord for